10 Common FAFSA Mistakes to Avoid

 - Parent information

 Even if you fully support yourself, pay your own bills, and file your own taxes, you may still be considered a dependent student for federal student aid purposes.
 If so, you must provide parent information on your FAFSA® form.
-Dependency guidelines for the FAFSA form are determined by Congress and are different from those of the IRS.
+Dependency guidelines for the FAFSA form are determined by the U.S. Congress.
+They are different from the IRS dependency guidelines.
 Find out whether you need to provide parent information by answering these questions.
-If you’re considered a dependent student and don’t provide parent information, your FAFSA form may not be processed and/or you may qualify for unsubsidized loans only.
+If you’re considered a dependent student and don’t provide parent information, we may not process your FAFSA form and/or you may qualify for unsubsidized loans only.

 - Additional financial information

-If you follow our recommendation and use the IRS DRT, a lot of the financial information required on the FAFSA form will be automatically filled in for you.
+If you follow our recommendation and use the IRS DRT, most of the financial information required on the FAFSA form will be filled in automatically for you.
 However, the IRS DRT doesn’t populate everything; some numbers, including many items in the “Additional Financial Information” section, must be manually entered.
-If you used the IRS DRT, you’ll see that some boxes in that section are pre-checked and the fields pre-filled with “Transferred from the IRS.”
-However, other items, such as “Payments to tax-deferred pension and retirement savings plans” and others, cannot be transferred from the IRS.
-You must manually review each item in the list, check the box if it applies to you, and enter the appropriate amount by referencing your relevant financial records.
+If you used the IRS DRT, you’ll see that some boxes in that section are prechecked and the fields prefilled with “Transferred from the IRS.”
+However, other items, such as “Payments to tax-deferred pension and retirement savings plans” and others, cannot transfer from the IRS.
+You must review manually each item in the list, select the box if it applies to you, and enter the appropriate amount by referencing your relevant financial records.
 In the case of payments to tax-deferred pension and retirement savings plans, you can find that information on your W-2 form.

 Unless you’re applying to only one college or already know where you’re going to school, you should include more than one.
 Colleges can’t see the other schools you’ve added, so you should add ALL colleges you are considering to your FAFSA® form, even if you aren’t sure whether you’ll apply or be accepted.
 You can add up to 10 schools at a time.
 If you’re applying to more than 10 schools, follow these steps.

 It doesn’t hurt your application to add more schools.
-In fact, you don’t even have to remove schools you later decide not to apply to.
+In fact, you don’t even have to remove schools in which you decide not to apply.
 If you don’t end up applying or getting accepted to a school, the school can just disregard your FAFSA form.
-But you can remove schools at any time to make room for new schools.
+However, you can remove schools at any time to make room for new schools.

 Not Signing the FAFSA® Form

-So many students answer every single question that is asked but fail to actually sign the FAFSA® form with their FSA ID and submit it.
-This happens for many reasons—maybe you forgot your FSA ID, or your parent isn’t with you to sign with the parent FSA ID—so your application is left incomplete.
+So many students answer every single question asked but fail to sign the FAFSA® form with their FSA ID and submit the form.
+This happens for many reasons—maybe you forgot your FSA ID or your parent isn’t with you to sign with the parent FSA ID—so your application is left incomplete.

 Don’t let this happen to you.

-- If you don’t know your FSA ID, select “Forgot username” and/or “Forgot password.”
+- If you don’t know your FSA ID, select “Forgot My Username” and/or “Forgot My Password.”

 - If you don’t have an FSA ID, create one.

-If you’re not able to sign with your FSA ID, there’s an option to mail a signature page.
-If you would like confirmation that your FAFSA form has been submitted, you can check your status immediately after you submit your FAFSA form online.
+If you’re not able to sign with your FSA ID, take advantage of the option to mail a signature page.
+If you would like confirmation of your FAFSA form submission, you can check your status immediately after you submit your FAFSA form online.